 "Thanks," the Canoga Park journalist responded.
 "Oh, and one more thing."

-"No, no, no. What were you going to say?"
+"No, no, nothing.
+What were you going to say?"

 "Well, there's just one more detail I wanted to share with you."

-"When Dr Phil walked out of the studio with Robin, the guy didn't even applaud."
+"When Dr Phillip walked out of the studio with Robin, the guy didn't even applaud."

 Plimberton was the culprit identified by Gakusha as the author of the threatening graffiti which appeared a few days before the Speigleman mansion was obliterated by mortar fire.